 Duration: 252 Hours

-This national, results-oriented program focuses on the current issues, trends and technologies in automotive dealership management which are key to remaining competitive in a demanding Canadian market.
-Participants will learn to synthesize management theory with practical, hands-on learning in a program which strives to produce well-rounded and entrepreneurial managers who can contribute to the overall operational growth and success of the dealership.
-Some courses provide depth in departmental operations.
-The majority of courses provide a broader perspective across all departments by teaching the skills needed to manage employees, customers, finances and promote interdepartmental cooperation.
+In this nationally delivered and results-oriented program, students focus on the current issues, trends and technologies in automotive dealership management, which are key to remaining competitive in a demanding Canadian market.
+Students learn to synthesize management theory with practical, hands-on learning in a program that strives to produce well-rounded and entrepreneurial managers who can contribute to the overall operational growth and success of the dealership.
+Students gain specific and in-depth insight into departmental operations through some of the course content, while in others they gain a broader perspective across all departments by learning the skills needed to manage employees, customers, finances and promote interdepartmental cooperation.

 This program is designed to significantly enhance the management and entrepreneurial skills of current or prospective managers in a dealership, and may also be of interest to executives in manufacturing who could benefit from a practical dealership education to be more effective in their dealer interactions.